RCJacH/RCJacH.github.io/content/post/reaper/working-with-sample-library-templates.md

    or anything else that you use to distinguish different use of libraries.
    Inserted tracks are better to be used rather than to be deleted.
 3. The Channel Effects.
-   Sometimes you may want add EQ, compressor, or analog colored distortions to certain libraries to blend them better, but work without those effects when played solo.
+   Sometimes you may want to add EQ, compressor, or analog colored distortions to certain libraries to blend them better, but work without those effects when played solo.
    Thus you should keep these optional effects separate from your template,